searfmat/Neo4jFramework/README.md

 9. Under **src/main/java/** make a new Java class with the same name as the project.
 10. Add the Java code found in this repo.
-11. Swap *neoFramework* with the name of your project.
+11. Swap *NeoFramework* with the name of your project.
+12. Add own Cypher code in the resources folder.
 ## Running the code
 1. Make sure the server is running on the neo4j desktop.
 2. Run the code.
-It should print a greeting in the console.
+It should print a the query ID along with the Cypher command.
-3. On the server there should now be a visable node.
+3. On the server there should now be visable nodes corresponding to the Cypher code.